Landsbokasafn/deduplicator/src/site/markdown/manual.md

 URL of the original capture.
 As long as the digests are the same, that is enough.

 It is also possible to have the URL field indexed.
 If this is done, it is possible to either require that the URL match, or simply prefer URL matches when possible.
-This will be discussed more later in search strategies.
+This will be discussed more later, in search strategies.

 Optional fields are:

  * Canonical form of the URL - Only available if URL is indexed.
  * ETag - Not currently used.
 Intended for future `server-not-modified` deduplication
- * Original Record ID - The original record]s `WARC-Refers-To` header value.
+ * Original Record ID - The original record's `WARC-Refers-To` header value.
 Used for the `WARC-Refers-To` field in a revisit record when available.

 ## Run the indexer